Retail Waste Management 🛒 – Tips For Waste And Recycling For Shops

 Some retail waste statistics are shocking, such as:

 - Between 2000 and 2014, clothing production doubled with the average consumer buying 60 percent more pieces of garment compared to 15 years ago.
 Yet, each clothing item is now kept half as long.

 - NPR reports, from the Environmental Protection Agency, that 15.1 million tons of textile waste was generated in 2013, of which 12.8 million tons were discarded.

 - About 15% of fabric intended for clothing ends up on the cutting room floor.
 This waste rate has been tolerated industry-wide for decades.

-Ok – so if those retail waste statistics are the bad news – there is also good news – and that is that retail management waste industry solutions have advanced a lot in recent years – and most retail shops or shopping centres can recycle a very large amount (and in some cases all) of their waste!
+Okay, so if those retail waste statistics are the bad news, there is also good news.
+And, that is that retail management waste industry solutions have advanced a lot in recent years.
+Most retail shops or shopping centres can recycle a very large amount (and in some cases all) of their waste!

 Key points from the document include:

 “Each year a typical retail store generates 7.5m3 of waste per employee and up to 1.7m3 of waste for every 1m2 of floor space.

 “Retailers in NSW could collectively recycle an extra 31,665 tonnes of plastic and 35,937 tonnes of paper each year.
 This would fill 2.3 million shopping trolleys with plastic and 1.5 million shopping trolleys with paper each year.

 “Sort through the contents of a typical waste bin in a retail store and you will find that 94 per cent is filled with packaging materials like paper, cardboard and plastic (polystyrene packaging), almost all of which can be recycled.